kawu/hist-pl/lang-cluster/README.md

 * Use a more general, parametric version of the string metric.
-  Remember, that -- due to the usage of DBSCAN clustering method -- it has to be a real metric.
+  Remember, that -- due to the usage of DBSCAN clustering method -- it has to be a real metric!